opentensor/bittensor/MIGRATION.md

 3. ✅ Set `wait_for_inclusion` and `wait_for_finalization` to `True` by default in extrinsics and their related calls.
 Then we will guarantee the correct/expected extrinsic call response is consistent with the chain response.
 If the user changes those values, then it is the user's responsibility.
 4. ✅ Make the internal logic of extrinsics the same.
 There are extrinsics that are slightly different in implementation.

-5. Since SDK is not a responsible tool, try to remove all calculations inside extrinsics that do not affect the result, but are only used in logging.
-Actually, this should be applied not to extrinsics only but for all codebase.
+5. ✅ ~~Since SDK is not a responsible tool, try to remove all calculations inside extrinsics that do not affect the result, but are only used in logging.
+Actually, this should be applied not to extrinsics only but for all codebase.~~ Just improved regarding usage.

 6. ✅ Remove `unstake_all` parameter from `unstake_extrinsic` since we have `unstake_all_extrinsic`which is calles another subtensor function.